Callum Reilly: AFC Wimbledon

 The same day, Reilly signed for another League One club, AFC Wimbledon.
 He scored his first goal for Wimbledon in an EFL Trophy tie against Leyton Orient on 8 October 2019.
 He played in 35 of AFC Wimbledon's 41 matches before the season was ended early because of the COVID-19 pandemic, mostly as a starter, and made a further 35 appearances in 2020–21 before his personal season was ended by an ankle fractured during a match against Wigan Athletic in March.
 Reilly was released at the end of the season.

 Leyton Orient

 Reilly signed for Leyton Orient on a one-year contract on 31 August 2021.
 He made his league debut four days later as a substitute, and started in the EFL Trophy against Southampton U21, but a recurring groin injury interrupted his progress.
 He returned to the first-team squad in February 2022, but was then loaned to National League club Solihull Moors, initially for a month.
 The deal was extended until the end of the season, and Reilly was a regular in the matchday squad but rarely started.
 He helped Moors reach the play-off final, in which he was a late substitute as Grimsby Town won the match after extra time.
 He was released by Leyton Orient at the end of the season.

 Banbury United

-Reilly signed for National League North club Banbury United on 16 September 2022.
+Reilly signed for National League North club Banbury United on 16 September 2022, making twenty league appearances over the course of the season.

+Tamworth

+In June 2023, Reilly joined another National League North club in newly promoted Tamworth.
+During his first season, the club achieved a second consecutive promotion, being declared champions with two matches remaining.
+In May 2024, he departed the club.